karlseguin/auwfg/readme.md

     c := auwfg.Configure().ContextFactory(ContextFactory)
     auwfg.Run(c)

 Unfortunately, on its own, `ContextFactory` is not enough.
 While we've created a specific type, said type information is unknown to AUWFG itself.
-Rather than having each of action deal with typeless data, we use a custom `Dispatcher`:
+Rather than having each action deal with typeless data, we use a custom `Dispatcher`:

     func Dispatcher(route *auwfg.Route, context interface{}) auwfg.Response {
       //you probably won't need to do anything with route